Fuse (TV channel): 2013–2019

 In March 2013, anonymous sources leaked news that MSG was planning to sell all or part of Fuse, as the network had been struggling, and was facing growing competition from digital outlets.

 On April 4, 2014, MSG and SiTV Media, the parent company of the Latino-oriented entertainment network NuvoTV, announced that SiTV would acquire Fuse for $226 million.
 SiTV outbid rival network Revolt, which had made a $200 million offer to acquire Fuse.
 As part of the deal, the Madison Square Garden Company would take a 15% stake in SiTV.
 Prior to the official announcement, Benny Medina (manager of Jennifer Lopez, the network's chief creative officer) stated that if SiTV were to acquire Fuse, there were no immediate plans to make any major changes to the network's programming, emphasizing that Fuse and NuvoTV would be "two different companies with two different identities, audiences and goals".
 However, on May 1, Fuse News was cancelled with immediate effect, with the entire staff let go, along with other cuts throughout the network.

 The acquisition was completed on July 1, 2014.

-In March 2015, Fuse announced its would expand beyond music programming and merge with NuvoTV.
+In March 2015, Fuse announced it would expand beyond music programming and merge with NuvoTV.
 A new programming slate was announced, including White Guy Talk Show, a late-night talk show hosted by Grace Parra and Saurin Choksi, which debuted on March 2, 2015; and, debuting on April 9, Skee TV, hosted by DJ Skee, featuring interviews and live performances.
 In addition, the newly rebranded parent company, Fuse Media, announced the launch of a new music channel focusing on "up-and-coming, young, diverse talent".
 The new channel, FM, would later launch on September 30, 2015, replacing NuvoTV.